johnbyju/johnbyju/README.md

 - 🔭 Here's my [portfolio](https://johnbyju.github.io/)

-- 🌱 Focused on learning and developing skills in blockchain technology, smart contracts, and Web3 to create impactful, decentralized applications.
+- 🌱 Focused on learning Web3 technology, smart contracts, and to create impactful Defi World.

 - 👯Excited by the potential to blend creativity with technology to deliver innovative software solutions